korenskoy/eslint-plugin-react-redux/docs/rules/withGlobal-prefer-named-arguments.md

-#  Enforces that all connect arguments have recommended names. (teactn/connect-prefer-named-arguments)
+#  Enforces that all withGlobal arguments have recommended names. (teactn/withGlobal-prefer-named-arguments)

-teactn connect function has 2 optional arguments:
+teactn withGlobal function has 2 optional arguments:
 * mapStateToProps
-* mapDispatchToProps
+* mapReducersToProps

 This rule enforces that all of the provided parameters should follow the above naming conventions.